ThingSet/thingset.github.io/docs/2b_text_mode.md

     node-name = ALPHA / DIGIT / "_" / "-" / "."     ; compatible to URIs (RFC 3986)

-The path to access a specific node is a JSON pointer ([RFC 6901](https://tools.ietf.org/html/rfc6901)) without the forward slash at the beginning.
+The path to access a specific data object is a JSON pointer ([RFC 6901](https://tools.ietf.org/html/rfc6901)) without the forward slash at the beginning.
 The useable characters for node names are further restricted to allow un-escaped usage in URLs.

 ### Response